 - Mental and emotional anguish

-Your legal team can help you assign a value to your compensation claim and make sure nothing is inadvertently omitted.
+Your legal team can help you assign a value to your compensation claim and ensure it includes everything.
 Provide your legal team with any medical documents, bills, or other forms of evidence that may indicate the value of your damages.

 Comparative Fault May Be a Factor in Your Case

 California practices a comparative fault system with personal injury cases.
-This system might allow you to recover compensation for your damages even if you were partially at fault for the accident, with the stipulation that your monetary award might be reduced by your degree of fault.
+This system might allow you to recover compensation for your damages even if you were partially at fault for the accident, stipulating that your monetary award might be reduced by your degree of fault.
 For example, if a judge apportions 20% of the accident, your compensation may be decreased by 20%.

 In a car accident case where one driver causes another to crash, the comparative fault system may play a big role in settlement negotiations.
-Proving fault and assigning liability on your own for this type of accident may be complicated.
+Your accident’s circumstances can complicate proving fault and assigning liability on your own.

 When a car accident lawyer handles your case, they may be able to collect evidence of the full extent of the responsible party’s liability.
 This evidence may include: